-- 3.14 There was consensus that a better quality and choice of shops was considered as a way to improve town centres, which needed to be coupled with recognising that our town centres need to evolve.
-It highlighted that for Andover the Council has aspirations to create a cultural quarter to the north of the town centre and in Romsey, land south of the town centre was recognised in the existing Local Plan as a location for a range of uses including retail and community uses with the Council working with Romsey Future and consultants to create a masterplan for the site. - 3.15 The Refined Issues and Options consultation in 2020 addressed the matter of town centres and their ability to adapt and be attractive, vibrant, and prosperous places as one of Council's Corporate Plan priorities.
+- 4.15 There was consensus that a better quality and choice of shops was considered as a way to improve town centres, which needed to be coupled with recognising that our town centres need to evolve.
+It highlighted that for Andover the Council has aspirations to create a cultural quarter to the north of the town centre and in Romsey, land south of the town centre was recognised in the existing Local Plan as a location for a range of uses including retail and community uses with the Council working with Romsey Future and consultants to create a masterplan for the site. - 4.16 The Refined Issues and Options consultation in 2020 addressed the matter of town centres and their ability to adapt and be attractive, vibrant, and prosperous places as one of Council's Corporate Plan priorities.
 The key issues regarding town centres included: - the need to incentivise consumers back into town centres to make them competitive against online retailers; suggestions included removing parking restrictions, improving the design and facilities throughout town centres and providing grants and relaxing certain restrictions to encourage a new variety of businesses into these centres, including cafés, restaurants and bars in order to create a relaxed café culture. - Others suggested the provision of small or start up units for a range of businesses from retail to commercial and office spaces; it is felt that such an approach would not only bring more activity into the town centres, but will also be a show of confidence in local innovation, entrepreneurship and producers, including locally sourced food and drink products.
 This could contribute to creating a unique selling point for Andover and Romsey with them having an offer not found elsewhere. - A common response was that future development within town centres will need to have community benefits, this could be through actions such as the provision of new cultural, recreation or leisure facilities which do not have competition from online alternatives.
 Additionally new developments should be permitted which will encourage visitors from further afield into the Borough's market towns and bolster the tourism sector, including providing new tourist accommodation. - There was much support for new town centre residential development in the Borough.
 It was considered a sustainable approach to development which reduces commuting and encourages more walking and cycling.
-Specific comments related to supporting high density development within close proximity to services, facilities and employment which could also provide a source of affordable dwellings for first time buyers. - Need to increase sustainability by encouraging an increase in the amount of walking and cycling between the places where people live and where they work and spend leisure time. - 3.16 The majority of these main issues relate to the importance of the future viability and vitality of Romsey and Andover town centres and that they are able to allow for increased flexibility of town centre uses which would allow for an increase in the variety of uses to be permitted rather than focussing solely on retail.
+Specific comments related to supporting high density development within close proximity to services, facilities and employment which could also provide a source of affordable dwellings for first time buyers. - Need to increase sustainability by encouraging an increase in the amount of walking and cycling between the places where people live and where they work and spend leisure time. - 4.17 The Regulation 18 Stage 1 consultation in 2022 identified town centre policies for Andover and Romsey regarding appropriate uses, town centre and primary shopping boundaries and design policies.
+The main issues raised were as follows: